Arthur-Milchior/anki-better-database/README.md

 ### Empty or delete the new tables
-You can destroy or deleted the new tables by clicking the button "delete the new tables" and "empty the new tables".
+You can destroy or deleted the new tables by clicking the button "delete the new tables" and "empty readable tables".
 While you keep the decks default configuration, deleting the tables is pretty useless.
 It only free spaces on your disk.
 You can use empty table to add contents using either another program or just a database editor.
 You can then